qinwf/re2r/cran-comments.md

    dfa.cc:1385:36: runtime error: index 1 out of bounds for type 'atomic [0x10000000000000000]' dfa.cc:1471:41: runtime error: index 2 out of bounds for type 'atomic [0x10000000000000000]'

-This is expected.
+This result is expected.
 More discussion on  https://github.com/google/re2/issues/102#issuecomment-268752821